Brief summary of employer responsibilities

 Each year members of the LGPS get an annual benefit statement.
 This provides pension benefit information on what has been built up so far and is projected to normal pension age.

 A specific timetable is produced each year which tells us when certain information is needed by.
 We'll tell you what information you need to provide us with once this has been created.

 Along with information for benefit statements, we also need certain information to carry out calculations.
-For example, this may be when a member asks for an estimate of benefits for a certain date, or where we are looking into a transfer.
+For example, this may be when a member asks for an estimate of benefits for a certain date, or where we're looking into a transfer.

 List of authorising signatories

 It's important you send us an updated form when somebody needs to be added or removed.
 If you use external payroll or HR services who will sign form on your behalf, these signatures also need to be included.

 It's a good idea to send us an updated contact form at the same time.
 This makes sure we've the most up-to-date information.

 We may also contact you for an updated form if we haven’t had one for a while.

 Help in distributing information

 There may be times when we ask you to help us communicate something.
 Particularly, where there's been a change in the LGPS regulations.
-We'll usually send you a newsletter, pdf or text that can be copied and pasted onto your intranet or given out.
+We'll usually send you a newsletter, pdf or text that can be copied and pasted onto your intranet or handed out.

 We also appreciate it if you can display posters and share invites for our meetings.

 Funding and triennial valuation

 Your contribution rate is likely to change every three years.
 This is because we have an actuarial valuation carried out by an independent actuary.

 At each valuation, member information is requested from you for the actuary to work out individual employer contribution rates.
 You'll be told in advance what information is needed.
 The latest valuation report along with previous reports can be found on the valuation page.